Wednesday, February 26, 2025

 SOOO To Conclude

-I get being on sale every once in a while, but San Antonio was on clearance its whole life.
-Yall never priced nature like the irreplaceable asset it is-and lost the very thing that makes you proud to be from Texas.
+I get being on sale every once in a while but San Antonio’s been on clearance its whole life.
+Y’all never priced nature like the irreplaceable asset it is.
+And now, the very thing that makes you proud to be from Texas is almost gone.